pismute/gulp-makdoc/README.md

 #### Documents

 Makdoc inject the title and description of documents from rendered content(html) to model.
-The title is a striped-string  from first line(newline ended, not `<br>`), and the description is a striped-string from the second or third non-empty(after striped and trimmed) line(it use the third line when the second line is empty):
+The title is a striped-string  from first line(newline ended, not `<br>`), and the description is a striped-string from the second or third nonempty(after striped and trimmed) line(it use the third line when the second line is empty):

 ```
 <h1> This is title</h1>